ValueCell-ai/valuecell/docs/CORE_ARCHITECTURE.md

 # ValueCell Core Architecture

 This document explains how the modules under `valuecell/core/` collaborate at runtime.
-Instead of listing files, it focuses on the end-to-end execution flow, key abstractions, and important design choices (async, reentrancy, and human-in-the-loop).

 ## Highlights